The American Boychoir in Concert

 Following a long, standing ovation, the choir then sang a very reverent rendition of "America the Beautiful".
 I really feel that, if the final two selections had been reversed in order, the audience would have demanded more with a second standing ovation.
 Although done extremely well, this slow and reasonably quiet patriotic song did not ignite the spirit required to stand.
 Their encore *was* followed, however, by enthusiastic, sustained applause which continued until the last boy had left the sanctuary.

 Bill Razo, Executive Director for the sponsoring Southwest Symphony, estimated that between 400 and 450 attended, based on the number of programs they had left.
 Many children were present, and none of those under 18 were required to purchase a ticket.
 In addition, some of the younger ones did not require a program, so it was difficult to make an exact count.

 I had only two problems with the concert, neither of which involved the choir's performance.
 First: Although it is wonderful to give older children an opportunity to hear boychoirs, there were 'toddlers' and babies in the audience.
 I know this is a touchy problem in a community church setting, but a few parents should have had the good sense to remove offspring who were obviously a distraction to the choir and to others attending.
 Second: I would have been happier had there been at least some security present and in plain sight.
 The choir requested none, and I know it represents an added expense, but these are indeed dangerous days.
 Cellular phones can summon help quickly, but I believe that security would have been an additional sign of respect for some of our country's finest young people, so far away from home.

-After writing all of this, I still feel inadequate to express what a treasure The American Boychoir is to the United States.
-These boys and their leaders show our 'best side' and are valuable models for boychoirs all across our land.
+After writing all of this, I still feel inadequate to express what a treasure The American Boychoir was to the United States.
+These boys and their leaders showed our 'best side' and were valuable models for boychoirs all across our land.
 Bravo!